 Sykes went on to co-found Karmagawa, which is a charity that is dedicated to protecting natural resources, helping animals, and helping people in need around the globe.
 The charity produced a documentary on the state of the coral reef called “50 Minutes to Save the World.”

-Today, you will find Sykes enjoying his money traveling all over the world, investing in philanthropy, and meeting some of the world’s most exciting people.
+Today, you will find him enjoying his money traveling all over the world, investing in philanthropy, making YouTube videos, and meeting some of the world’s most exciting people.